-- to take care of their own safety and the safety and health of those persons who are affected (or may be affected) by employees' work; - to use protective equipment, work equipment, dangerous substances, transport and other means of production in accordance with the respective requirements; - to observe safety signs and use safety devices, which the work equipment and workplace is supplied with, in accordance with the respective requirements; - to immediately inform the employer, direct work supervisor or labor protection specialist regarding an accident at work, as well as regarding any work environment factors that cause or may cause risk to safety and health of persons, also regarding deficiencies in the labor protection system of the undertaking; - to participate in instructions and trainings in the field of labor protection organized by employer; - to cooperate with the employer or labor protection specialist and meet labor protection requirements included in the documents issued by the State Labor Inspection; - to cooperate with the employer or labor protection specialist in ensuring a safe work environment and working conditions so as not to cause risks to the safety and health of employees; and - to attend mandatory health examinations in accordance with the order of the employer.
+- to take care of their own safety and the safety and health of those persons who are affected (or may be affected) by employees' work; - to use protective equipment, work equipment, dangerous substances, transport and other means of production in accordance with the respective requirements; - to observe safety signs and use safety devices, which the work equipment and workplace is supplied with, in accordance with the respective requirements; - to immediately inform the employer, direct work supervisor or labor protection specialist regarding an accident at work, as well as regarding any work environment factors that cause or may cause risk to safety and health of persons, also regarding deficiencies in the labor protection system of the undertaking; - to participate in instructions and trainings in the field of labor protection organized by employer; - to cooperate with the employer or labor protection specialist and meet labor protection requirements included in the documents issued by the State Labor Inspection;

-&lt;sup>114 Labor Protection Law of June 20, 2001, effective as of January 1, 2002, art.
+Labor Protection Law of 20 June 2001, effective as of 1 January 2002, art.
 4, para.
 1.

-&lt;sup>115 Labor Protection Law of June 20, 2001, effective as of January 1, 2002, art.
+Labor Protection Law of 20 June 2001, effective as of 1 January 2002, art.
 5, paras.
 1, 2.